Within the Sustainable UM2030 programme, the researchers are focusing on:

 conducting research in a sustainable manner

-– conducting research on societal themes such as defined by the UN’s Sustainable Development Goals
+carrying out research into themes as defined by the Sustainable Development Goals of the United Nations.

 Dr. ir.
 Rick Kramer

 Mapping sustainability research